|Vehicle-accessible camping fee||$20 per party per night|

 This park only has pit toilets, no flush toilets.

 There are fishing opportunities in the park.
 Fishing in the river may have limited success as the Kiskatinaw river is muddy and shallow at the park.
 All anglers must have a valid licence when fishing.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Kiskatinaw Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Kiskatinaw Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.